-At the end of a quarter, it’s time to wrap up your OKRs from the current quarter and to start thinking about your upcoming priorities.
-The first, and most important, part of this process is closing your current OKRS.
+At the end of a timeframe, it’s time to wrap up your OKRs and to start thinking about your upcoming priorities.
+The first, and most important, part of this process is closing your current OKRs.

 This article contains everything you need to know to get the most out of this valuable and rewarding exercise.

-Click the Close Objective button in red in the right sidebar
+Click the Close Objective button in red in the right side panel:

 How would you rate your execution?
 Give a rating out of 5 stars.